ExpressionEngine/ExpressionEngine-User-Guide/source/cp/design/templates/snippets.rst

 even PHP.
 For this reason, Snippets can only be edited by those with Template Administration privileges.

-.. note:: Snippets are not able to nested inside of other snippets.
+.. note:: Snippets may not be nested inside other snippets.

 .. |Design Snippets| image:: ../../../images/design_snippets.png